 Launching an eCommerce store is exciting, and you’ve done a great job by researching what you need to do in advance.
 Planning appropriately will make it much easier to launch and optimize your website, and so will understanding your strengths and weaknesses.

 Build slowly over time, and make sure you get the right assistance from the beginning.
-Besides choosing a supplier, you should also consider signing up for Verpex’s WordPress hosting or registering your own custom domain.
+Besides choosing a supplier, you should also consider signing up for Verpex’s hosting for WordPress or registering your own custom domain.

 Frequently Asked Questions